wahedunnisa/briqAssignment/README.md

-# briqAssignment
-Briq Assignment
+# Testing Projects - Practice

-Project1 - briq
+Project1
 Contains Selenium Assignments A and B
 Run the test classes in it to get the required ourput